dorneanu/blog/content/posts/2015-10-02-manage-a-pki-using-openssl.md

 category = "blog"
 +++

+{{% notice tip %}}
+For better display results you can also have a look at the [Manage a PKI using OpenSSL](https://github.com/dorneanu/blog/blob/master/content/jupyter/2015-10-02-manage-a-pki-using-openssl.v3.ipynb).
+{{% /notice %}}

 In the previous X.509 related [post](http://blog.dornea.nu/2015/05/24/validating-and-pinning-x509-certificates/) I've had a look at the internals of a X.509 certficate.
 This time I want to setup my own [PKI](https://en.wikipedia.org/wiki/Public_key_infrastructure) using some *open source* software.
 This post is a preparation for setting up a VPN using *OpenVPN*.

 Before implementing the PKI let's have a look what a PKI should definitely include (make sure you have a look at the [Wikipedia entry](https://en.wikipedia.org/wiki/Public_key_infrastructure)):